 Important InformationThis information is for educational purposes only.
 We never invite or suggest the use, production or purchase of any these substances.
 Addiction Resource and it’s employees, officers, managers, agents, authors, editors, producers, and contributors shall have no direct or indirect liability, obligation, or responsibility to any person or entity for any loss, damage, or adverse consequences alleged to have happened as a consequence of material on this website.
 See full text of disclaimer.

 It happens when one stops taking Vicodin after completing the course of treatment or as a part of detox.
 The level of drug in the blood falls.
 It causes a set of unpleasant or sometimes serious effects.
 These effects are withdrawal symptoms.
 Vicodin withdrawal symptoms are similar to those of the other opiate drugs such as Morphine, Codeine, and Hydromorphone.

-Vicodin is a combination painkiller that contains an opiate, Hydrocodone and an over-the-counter drug, Acetaminophen.
+Vicodin is a combination painkiller that contains an opiate, Hydrocodone, and an over-the-counter drug, Acetaminophen.
 Available only as a prescription, it provides relief from different types of pain.
 They include acute and chronic pain plus moderate to severe.

 The United States Food and Drug Administration (US FDA) promotes the implementation of strict guidelines for Vicodin.
-This is due to its widespread use and a high addiction potential.
+This is due to its widespread use and high addiction potential.
 The Drug Enforcement Administration (DEA) places hydrocodone and hydrocodone-containing drug combinations under Schedule II for controlled substances.

 Watch These Vicodin Withdrawal Symptoms and Act Fast